Skip to content

 pub azul_time: Option<u64>,

-For namespaced upgrades with the { "base": { "azul": <timestamp> } } JSON shape, define a sub-struct and embed it:
+For namespaced upgrades that take the { "base": { "azul": <timestamp> } } JSON shape, declare a sub-struct and embed it:

-/// Hardfork configuration for Base-specific upgrades.
+/// Upgrade configuration for Base-specific upgrades.

 #[derive(Debug, Copy, Clone, Default, Hash, Eq, PartialEq)]